TownyAdvanced/TownyCultures/README.md

 COMMANDS

     PLAYER
-    - `\cc <message>` - As a town resident, talk to others in the same culture
+    - `/cc <message>` - As a town resident, talk to others in the same culture
-    - `\c set culture` - As a mayor, have the town create or join a culture
+    - `/c set culture` - As a mayor, have the town create or join a culture

     ADMIN
-    - `\ca reload` - Reload the plugin configs & language files
+    - `/ca reload` - Reload the plugin configs & language files
-    - '\ca alltowns set culture <culture> - Set a culture for all towns
+    - '/ca alltowns set culture <culture> - Set a culture for all towns
-    - '\ca town <town> set culture <culture> - Set a culture for 1 town
+    - '/ca town <town> set culture <culture> - Set a culture for 1 town

 INSTALLATION STEPS
 1. Download the TownyCultures jar file here: https://github.com/TownyAdvanced/TownyCultures/releases